 Two joints facilitate shoulder movement.
 The acromioclavicular (AC) joint is located between the acromion (part of the scapula that forms the highest point of the shoulder) and the clavicle.
 The glenohumeral joint, commonly called the shoulder joint, is a ball-and-socket type joint that helps move the shoulder forward and backward and allows the arm to rotate in a circular fashion or hinge out and up away from the body.

 The rotator cuff is a structure composed of tendons that, with associated muscles, holds the ball at the top of the humerus in the glenoid socket and provides mobility and strength to the shoulder joint.
 Two sac-like structures called bursae permit smooth gliding between bone, muscle, and tendon.
 They cushion and protect the rotator cuff from the bony arch of the acromion.

-What Are the Origin and Causes of Shoulder Problems?
+What Causes Shoulder Problems?

 The shoulder is the most movable joint in the body.
 However, it is an unstable joint because of the range of motion allowed.
 It is easily subject to injury because the ball of the upper arm is larger than the shoulder socket that holds it.
 To remain stable, the shoulder must be anchored by its muscles, tendons, and ligaments.